(Originally published 12/4/20)

 and technically be in Manhattan, but—hilly terrain notwithstanding—that brief

-stroll did not rise to the level of being in the city.
+stroll didn't rise to the level of being in the city.
 “Going into the

 city” or “going downtown” were references to midtown—shopping at Macy’s, seeing